phrenotype/infish/README.md

 Now, you can edit your paste to any shell command and the server will run it.

 That's it, you own the server.
-If you have root access, you can set the last command to run on boot.
+If you have root access, you can set the last command above to run on boot or attach it to a legitimate file that runs on boot.
+Figure that part out.

-If you're confused or have no idea what's going on on this page, then you should not be here.
-Go build cute websites and apps.

-Stay Dangerous :)